Azure-Samples/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ## Overview

-This configuration implements a virtual network with shared services used by all the configurations including:
+This configuration implements a virtual network with shared services used by all the configurations including ([Step-By-Step Video](https://youtu.be/tYSnlPy-oJc)):

 * A [resource group](https://learn.microsoft.com/azure/azure-glossary-cloud-terminology#resource-group) which contains all resources.
 * A [key vault](https://learn.microsoft.com/azure/key-vault/general/overview) for managing secrets.